-То: San Diego Gas & Electric Company 555 W. Fifth Street Mail Code: ML 18A3 Los Angeles, CA 90013 Re: Our Irrevocable Standby Letter of Credit No In the Amount of US Ladies and Gentlemen: Benefi [addre of USS ereby open our irrevocable standby Letter of Credit Number in favor of [name of iciary] ("Beneficiary"), by order and for account of [name of Applicant] ("Applicant"), ss of Applicant], available at sight upon demand at our counters, at [location] for an amount amount spelled out and xx/100 U.S. Dollars] against presentation one of lowing documents: 1- Statement signed by a person purported to be an authorized representative of Beneficiary stating that: "[name of Applicant] ("Applicant") is in default under the Power Purchase Agreement between Beneficiary and Applicant dated or under any transaction contemplated thereby (whether by failure to perform or pay any obligation thereunder or by occurrence of a "default", "event of default" or similar term as defined in such agreement, any other agreement between Beneficiary and Applicant, or otherwise).
-The amount due to Beneficiary is U.S. \$" or 2- Statement signed by a person purported to be an authorized representative of Beneficiary stating that: "[name of Applicant] ("Applicant") has forfeited all or part of its [For Agreements with Delivery Terms greater than two years: CPUC Approval Security or] Pre-Delivery Term Security as set forth and defined in the Power Purchase Agreement between Beneficiary and Applicant dated The amount due to Beneficiary, whether or not a default has occurred, is U.S. \$" or 3- Statement signed by a person purported to be an authorized representative of Beneficiary stating that: "as of the close of business on [insert date, which is less than 60 days prior to the expiration date of the Letter of Credit] you have provided written notice to us indicating your el lection not to permit extension of this Let ter of Credit beyond its current expiry date.
-The amount d ue to Beneficiary, whether or not a default has occurred, is U.S. \$.,,
+То: San Diego Gas & Electric Company 555 W. Fifth Street Mail Code: ML 18A3 Los Angeles, CA 90013 Re: Our Irrevocable Standby Letter of Credit No In the Amount of US Ladies s and Gentlemen: Benef [addre of US ereby open our irrevocable standby Letter of Credit Number in favor of [name of ficiary] ("Beneficiary"), by order and for account of [name of Applicant] ("Applicant"), ess of Applicant], available at sight upon demand at our counters, at [location] for an amount \$ [amount spelled out and xx/100 U.S. Dollars] against presentation one of llowing documents: 1- Statement signed by a person purported to be an authorized representative of Beneficiary stating that: "[name of Applicant] ("Applicant") is in default under the Power Purchase Agreement between Beneficiary and Applicant dated or under any transaction contemplated thereby (whether by failure to perform or pay any obligation thereunder or by occurrence of a "default", "event of default" or similar term as defined in such agreement, any other agreement between Beneficiary and Applicant, or otherwise).
+The amount due to Beneficiary is U.S. \$" or 2- Statement signed by a person purported to be an authorized representative of Beneficiary stating that: "[name of Applicant] ("Applicant") has forfeited all or part of its [For Agreements with Delivery Terms greater than two years: CPUC Approval Security or] Pre-Delivery Term Security as set forth and defined in the Power Purchase Agreement between Beneficiary and Applicant dated The amount due to Beneficiary, whether or not a default has occurred, is U.S. \$" or 3- Statement signed by a person purported to be an authorized representative of Beneficiary stating that: "as of the close of business on [insert date, which is less than notice to us indicating your el lection not to permit extension of this I Letter o of Credit beyond its current expiry date.
+The amount d ue to Beneficiary, whether or not a default has occurred, is U.S. \$.